In our fifth annual Engagement and Policy Advocacy report, we summarise our activities in 2021 and outline our focus areas looking ahead.

 Senior Vice President for Sustainable Investing

-Julie is a leading figure in Impax Asset Management’s sustainable investing work, overseeing the firm’s ESG-related research on prospective and current investments, and the financial implications of integrating sustainability into investment decision-making and engagement.
-She also tracks and develops insights into the impact of public policy on investment.
-Julie is also a member of our Gender Analytics team.
+Julie is a leading figure in Impax Asset Management’s sustainable investing work, coordinating systemic engagement and the financial implications of integrating sustainability into investment decision-making.
+Julie researches the connections between sustainability and economic performance.
+She also tracks and develops insights into the impact of public policy on investment and communicates with public policymakers to help make public policy more favourable to sustainability and sustainable investing.
+Julie is a member of our Gender Analytics team and the Impax Sustainability Centre.

 Prior to joining the firm, Julie headed up the social investment strategy at Calvert.
 She has held senior roles at the Congressional Office of Technology Assessment, The Wilderness Society, and the Environmental Protection Agency.

 Julie serves on the boards of the Endangered Species Coalition, E4theFuture, Clean Production Action, the Forum for Sustainable and Responsible Investment (US SIF) and is the board chair of the Sustainable Investments Institute.
-She holds a Ph.D. and a Master’s degree in resource economics from Michigan State University and has a Bachelor’s degree in forest management from Northern Arizona University.
+She holds a Ph.D. and a master’s degree in resource economics from Michigan State University and has a bachelor’s degree in forest management from Northern Arizona University.

 Recent Insights